Self-Publishing Online

 CONS

-UPFRONT COSTS: The author has to pay all publishing costs as determined by the company, and this can be very high.
-(Basically, by a system of baiting the author’s ego; the higher their ego, the more they’ll pay.)
-They will also hard sell to encourage you to buy the more expensive options.They know how flattery works.
-(Choose smaller publishers wherever possible; they tend to be less unscrupulous.
+UPFRONT COSTS: The author must pay all publishing costs as determined by the company, which can be very high.
+(Basically, by baiting the author’s ego, the higher their ego, the more they’ll pay.)
+They will also hard sell to encourage you to buy the more expensive options.
+They know how flattery works.
+(Choose smaller publishers wherever possible; they tend to be less evil.
 Ask friends.)

-CIP REGISTRATION: Internet self-publishing companies do not to provide CIP (Cataloguing in Publication) registration.
+CIP REGISTRATION: Internet self-publishing companies do not provide CIP (Cataloguing in Publication) registration.
 This can be important if you’re considering the possibility of library sales.
 It’s also an indirect (and recorded) assertion of the author’s copyright that will be deposited with the Library of Congress.
 (Read about it here: https://www.loc.gov/publish/cip/faqs/#self)

 MARKETING: All marketing is controlled by the company and paid for by the author (even when the company ‘offers’ local bookstore placements).